TommyStarK/Hermes/docs/UDP_SERVER.md

 The UDP server class allows to create and use an asynchronous server waiting for incoming packets on a host/port.
 The server must be bound to a given host/port before being able to wait for incoming packets.
-A callback must be provided to the 'async_recvfrom' function, it represents the server behavior when it receives data.
+A callback must be provided to the 'async_recvfrom' method, it represents the server behavior when it receives data.

 ### public API: